baldrick/baldrick.github.com/_posts/2021-01-29-electrification.md

 The Tesla doesn't have a traditional _handbrake_ as such.
 There's a _parking_ brake but that's really meant for when you've finished your journey - the interior lights come on when it's engaged.

 There's also a _hold_ brake - push on the brake pedal when at a standstill and it engages.
-Fantastically convenient but <b>it keeps the brake lights on</b>.  _For the love of God_ <b>WHY</b><sup><a href="#fn-brakelights" id="ref-brakelights">6</a></sup>?
+Fantastically convenient but <b>it keeps the brake lights on</b>.  _For the love of God_ <b>WHY</b><sup><a href="#fn-brakelights" id="ref-brakelights">7</a></sup>?

 _At least_ make it an option to not have brake lights on please Your Muskness!
 Lights = I'm here.
 Brake lights = I'm slowing down.  _Fog_ lights = I'M HERE.

 <img src="/images/tesla/efficiency.jpg" height="150px">

-We're yet to do a properly long journey but I suspect I'll need to stop more often than you'll read about.
+The longest journey we've done was about 165 miles so I topped the battery off to 100% a couple of days before we set off.
 The _rated_ range for the battery is 370 miles.
 Ignore it _completely_.
-The guess-o-meter range is more like 280 miles - it guesses, sorry estimates, based on the last 30 miles<sup><a href="#fn-trips" id="ref-trips">7</a></sup> usage.
+The guess-o-meter range is more like 295 miles - I think it guesses, sorry estimates, based on the last 30 miles<sup><a href="#fn-trips" id="ref-trips">8</a></sup> usage.

-Now I'm not saying I wear lead boots but I have been accused of having a heavy right foot so that may go some way to explaining the lack of range _I_ get.
+My thinking before getting the car went along these lines...
+I'm not saying I wear lead boots but I have occasionally been accused of _exploring the edges of a cars' performance_ so that may go some way to explaining the lack of range _I_ get.
 And that it's been cold since I've had it and it's mostly driven at night (lights take power too!) ...
 I suppose as long as I get 200 miles out of it - by which I mean 200 miles from fully charged down to 20% left ready for (super)charging goodness - I'll be happy enough.

+Aftr our ~165 mostly-motorway mile journey we had about 90 miles of guess-o-meter range.
+Which from our calculations meant about 50-60 miles.
+But you don't really want to drain the battery to 0%.
+In fact _really_ don't do this.
+Apparently it may require a new battery pack!
+So perhaps a comfortable 30 miles left.

+The real test will be a ~270 mile journey for the summer holiday.
+One or two superchargers, sir?

 <img src="/images/tesla/range.jpg" height="150px">
 <img src="/images/tesla/anxiety.jpg" height="150px">